 Overview

-This project aimed to increase resilience, productivity, community engagement and livelihood opportunities from pearl farming in Fiji, Tonga and Papua New Guinea.
+This project aimed to increase resilience, productivity, community engagement, and livelihood opportunities from pearl farming in Fiji, Tonga, and Papua New Guinea.

-Pearl farming in the region is currently under-developed, but progress in the industry will benefit coastal communities, increasing their resilience, productivity and community engagement.
-Traditional lifestyles in Fiji, Tonga and Papua New Guinea are compatible with collecting and growing juvenile oysters, producing half-pearls and creating mother-of-pearl handicraft items - key pearl industry activities.
+Improving economic and livelihood opportunities is a high priority for the western Pacific community.
+Progress in the pearl farming industry will benefit coastal communities, increasing their resilience, productivity, and community engagement.
+Traditional lifestyles in Fiji, Tonga, and Papua New Guinea are compatible with collecting and growing juvenile oysters, producing half-pearls, and creating mother-of-pearl handicraft items—key pearl industry activities.

 This collaborative ACIAR research project focused on sustainable production and maximises community participation and economic benefits.